Analysis | The things Americans are most worried about are things they prefer Biden to deal with

 Trump worked that conversation into his 2016 campaign, too.
 When five police officers were killed by a man claiming to support Black Lives Matter that July, Trump seized on the incident as a way to talk about how tumultuous the country was under Obama’s leadership.

 During his presidency, race has been a constant undercurrent.
-At times, it has become a significant focal point, as it did after the death of an anti-racism protester in Charlottesville, in 2017 and as it has recently, following the death of George Floyd in Minneapolis.
+At times, it has become a significant focal point, as it did after the death of an anti-racism protester in Charlottesville in 2017, and as it has recently, following the death of George Floyd in Minneapolis.

 Again, this is an area where Americans have more confidence in Biden’s approach than Trump’s.
 But perhaps the most worrisome for Trump among the problems Americans identify is one that always lands in the upper tier of concerns.